Georgia Tech vs. Virginia Tech NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Saturday's total is 2.2 points higher than the combined 53.8 PPG average of the two teams.
+- The two teams combine to score 53.8 points per game, 1.7 less than the over/under in this contest.

-- The 52 combined points per game that these two squads have allowed this season are four fewer than the 56 total in this contest.
+- This contest's over/under is 3.5 points above the 52 these two squads combine to surrender per game this season.

-- The Yellow Jackets and their opponents have scored an average of 58.7 points per game in 2021, 2.7 more than Saturday's total.
+- The average total in Yellow Jackets games this season is 58.7, 3.2 points more than Saturday's total of 55.5.

-- The 56 total in this game is 3.4 points higher than the 52.6 average total in Hokies games this season.
+- The 55.5 over/under in this game is 2.9 points higher than the 52.6 average total in Hokies games this season.

 Georgia Tech Stats and Trends

-- Georgia Tech has played seven games, with three wins against the spread.
+- In Georgia Tech's seven games this season, it has three wins against the spread.

-- This season, the Yellow Jackets have just one ATS win in three games as a favorite of 4 points or more.
+- The Yellow Jackets have been favored by 4.5 points or more three times this season and covered the spread in one of them.

-- Georgia Tech has gone over the point total in 57.1% of its opportunities this year (four times in seven games with a set point total).
+- Georgia Tech's games this year have eclipsed the over/under four times in seven opportunities (57.1%).

-- The Yellow Jackets put up 30.1 points per game, seven more than the Hokies give up per contest (23.1).
+- This year, the Yellow Jackets score seven more points per game (30.1) than the Hokies allow (23.1).

-- Georgia Tech is 2-2 against the spread and 3-1 overall in games when it records more than 23.1 points.
+- Georgia Tech is 2-2 against the spread and 3-1 overall this season when the team scores more than 23.1 points.

-- The Yellow Jackets rack up 426.6 yards per game, 45 more yards than the 381.6 the Hokies allow per outing.
+- The Yellow Jackets rack up 426.6 yards per game, 45 more yards than the 381.6 the Hokies allow per matchup.

-- When Georgia Tech amasses over 381.6 yards, the team is 2-4 against the spread and 3-3 overall.
+- When Georgia Tech totals over 381.6 yards, the team is 2-4 against the spread and 3-3 overall.

 - This year, the Yellow Jackets have seven turnovers, one fewer than the Hokies have takeaways (8).